 “I love you in this way because I don’t know any other way of loving.”
 Pablo Neruda

 I have known love.
 Unfiltered, unfettered and unlimited love.
 Love that knew no reason not to love.
-Had no fear of not being loved.
+Had no fear of not being loved, love.
 Love for the gift of being alive, love.

 His name was Fred.
 “Pure love.
 Wrapped in a fur coat.”